Data Centers in Philadelphia

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Pennsylvania provides a significant tax incentive for data center operators and tenants.
-The state's Computer Data Center Equipment Exemption Program removes the 6% state sales and use tax on qualifying equipment purchases, directly lowering capital expenditure.
-This program makes building out or refreshing hardware more affordable.
+Tax Advantage For Data Centers: Pennsylvania offers a significant tax advantage through its Computer Data Center Equipment Exemption Program.
+This incentive eliminates the state's 6% sales and use tax on qualifying equipment, directly reducing the capital expenditure for new deployments or hardware refreshes.

 Natural Disaster Risk